liveahero-wiki/liveahero-wiki.github.io/_charas/hisaki.md

 {% include voice-table.html resourceName="hisaki"
 h_gachaResult = "The rumored super inventor Hisaki's ready for action!
 Just leave it to me, client.
 I'll show you the best technology of the whole universe!" s_gachaResult = "Did somebody call for the genius inventor Hisaki?
 OKOK, I'll cooperate with you, you're the client an' all.
-I will support you perfectly with the tech I put my heart and soul into! " rankMax = "I feel like I can go anywhere I want when I'm with you, Let's go together my client, beyond the future and even further beyond that"
+I will support you perfectly with the tech I put my heart and soul into! " rankMax = "I feel like I can go anywhere I want if I'm with you, Let's go together my client, beyond the future and even further beyond that"
 APPRECIATION = "Are you free tonight, client?
 Wanna go for a test drive of my latest work with me?
 Eh, why the sudden invitation? heheh who knows.."
 DAILY = "Yo,  client!
 Look at this!
 A new invention I work on yesterday... wait a minute!
 At least let me do a little presentation before you start playin' with it!"
 HERO = "Applying your knowledge of chemistry to make explosives and fight.
 It's pretty noisy, but kinda fun.
 She and I share that experiment-loving spirit,  I think we'll get along."